NP6/slate/source/includes/_targets.md

 Parameter | Description
 --------- | -----------
-UNICITY | The uncity of the target to retrieve
+UNICITY | The unicity of the target to retrieve

 ### Return Codes